Wind River (Washington)

 The Wind River is a tributary of the Columbia River, in the U.S. state of Washington.
 Its entire course of 30 mi lies within Skamania County.
 Crusattes River is an old variant name.

+When Lewis and Clark passed by the river in October 29, 1805, they called it the ‘New Timbered River’ after the Oregon Ash trees in the area.

 Course

 The Wind River originates in the Cascade Range, south of Mount Adams and Mount St. Helens.
 It flows generally south through Gifford Pinchot National Forest, joining the Columbia River near Carson, in the Columbia River Gorge.